Polonium: Regulatory exposure limits and handling

 210Po is widely used in industry, and readily available with little regulation or restriction.
 In the US, a tracking system run by the Nuclear Regulatory Commission was implemented in 2007 to register purchases of more than 16 Ci of polonium-210 (enough to make up 5,000 lethal doses).
 The IAEA "is said to be considering tighter regulations ...
 There is talk that it might tighten the polonium reporting requirement by a factor of 10, to 1.6 Ci."
 As of 2013, this is still the only alpha emitting byproduct material available, as a NRC Exempt Quantity, which may be held without a radioactive material license.

-Polonium and its compounds must be handled in a glove box, which is further enclosed in another box, maintained at a slightly higher pressure than the glove box to prevent the radioactive materials from leaking out.
-Gloves made of natural rubber do not provide sufficient protection against the radiation from polonium; surgical gloves are necessary.
-Neoprene gloves shield radiation from polonium better than natural rubber.
+Polonium and its compounds must be handled with caution inside special alpha glove boxes, equipped with HEPA filters and continuously maintained under depression to prevent the radioactive materials from leaking out.
+Gloves made of natural rubber (latex) do not properly withstand chemical attacks, a.o. by concentrated nitric acid (e.g., 6 M HNO3) commonly used to keep polonium in solution while minimizing its sorption onto glass.
+They do not provide sufficient protection against the contamination from polonium (diffusion of 210Po solution through the intact latex membrane, or worse, direct contact through tiny holes and cracks produced when the latex begins to suffer degradation by acids or UV from ambient light); additional surgical gloves are necessary (inside the glovebox to protect the main gloves when handling strong acids and bases, and also from outside to protect the operator hands against 210Po contamination from diffusion, or direct contact through glove defects).
+Chemically more resistant, and also denser, neoprene and butyl gloves shield alpha particles emitted by polonium better than natural rubber.
+The use of natural rubber gloves is not recommended for handling 210Po solutions.